AurelieGIRAUD/Logistic_Regression_Project6/README.md

 - Create informative data visualizations, dashboards and reports to facilitate the decision making process.

---> Read more on this degree here: https://openclassrooms.com/en/dashboard/paths
+Read more on this degree here: https://openclassrooms.com/en/dashboard/paths

 <b> <i> This repository get through the key learnings related to the Project no.6:
-"Create a counterfeit banknote detection algorithm based on Logistic Regression".
+"Create a counterfeit banknote detection algorithm based on Logistic Regression". <b> <i>